 HTC See Also

 Park and Recreation Facilities А

 Public Safety Facilities С

 Accessory Uses and Structures A (1)

 Key to Land Use Regulations

 A Administrative Use Permit Required

 C Conditional Use Permit Required

 P Permitted Use

-(1)Facility or use is directly related to the primary use of site.
+(1)Facility or use is directly related to the prima ary use of site ı.

-(2) Subject to only those standards that are applicable to other residential uses of a similar type within the same zoning district, and in compliance with all relevant federal and state licensing requirements.
+(2) Subject to only those standards that are a type within the same zoning district, and in licensing requirements.